 Run the engine for a few minutes so the oil is warm and will flow more freely.
 Then:

-Put a pan with a capacity of at least 4 litres under the oil pan.
+Put a pan with a capacity of at least 4 litres1 gallon under the oil pan.

 Remove the oil drain bolt.

 And let the oil drain into the waste pan.

 After the oil stops flowing, move the drain pan under the oil filter and loosen the filter with an oil filter wrench (shown here) or a strap wrench (shown below).